echeran/smile-of-murugan/webbook/chapter15.md

-Aruṇakiri left behind a huge poetic work: 1367 stanzas of *Tirup-* *pukaḻ,* praises of Murukaṉ, the eternally young, the handsome lover 1 According to one version, he suffered from a stomach (or duodenal) ulcer; according to another version, from a venereal disease.
-A South *Indian* wood*-carving* from *Tamilnad.* Property of the author.

-and warrior, symbol of youth and strength, victory, of movement and change in life and nature, the patron of poets and god of travellers.
+Aruṇakiri left behind a huge poetic work: 1367 stanzas of *Tirup-* *pukaḻ,* praises of Murukaṉ, the eternally young, the handsome lover and warrior, symbol of youth and strength, victory, of movement and change in life and nature, the patron of poets and god of travellers.
 Apart form *Tiruppukaḻ,* Aruṇakiri is the author of many